 In the 17th instalment, the conversation reflected some of the lessons learned during the pandemic, and the recommendations from partners of the Trust.
-The panellists included Christabel Phiri (Programme Manager), Marlon Zakeyo (Executive Manager for Programmes) and Masego Madzwamuse (CEO), of Southern Africa Trust.
+The panelists included Christabel Phiri (Programme Manager), Marlon Zakeyo (Executive Manager for Programmes) and Masego Madzwamuse (CEO), of Southern Africa Trust.

 Looking at the status quo at present, compared to that in May, Marlon began with his view that young people hold the key to the future.
 Mentioning earlier sessions of Society Talks, he recalled that while older people were fixated on how they were going to cope with a virus about which so little was known, the youth spoke more positively about how to create a bigger and better future on the back of it.
-He also mentioned his admiration for the partner organisations’ resilience and adaptability to the ‘new normal’.
+He also mentioned his admiration for the partner organizations’ resilience and adaptability to the ‘new normal’.

 Christabel spoke of the vulnerability of civil society, in terms of both financial sustainability and the accessibility of resources.
-She said civil society organisations and non-state actors need to move from developing funding proposals to a more active role of resource generation and establishing social enterprise.
+She said civil society organizations and non-state actors need to move from developing funding proposals to a more active role of resource generation and establishing social enterprise.
 Mentioning women cross border trade, she said social insurance and protection is needed more than ever.
-In response to organisations being unable to implement their programmes or interact with their constituencies, having to use alternative methods of communication, has highlighted the lack of technology.
-Also, on that note, she emphasised how important it is right now, to strengthen advocacy and ensure that governments are held accountable to implement their programmes and policies, with no further delays.
+In response to organizations being unable to implement their programmes or interact with their constituencies, having to use alternative methods of communication, has highlighted the lack of technology.
+Also, on that note, she emphasized how important it is right now, to strengthen advocacy and ensure that governments are held accountable to implement their programmes and policies, with no further delays.

-In terms of the issues, Marlon began with the economic devastation that has been experienced by communities, and also the definition of ‘front-line workers’ – in addition to the healthcare workers, the civil society organisations who have been working with the vulnerable, must be included in this grouping.
+In terms of the issues, Marlon began with the economic devastation that has been experienced by communities, and also the definition of ‘front-line workers’ – in addition to the healthcare workers, the civil society organizations who have been working with the vulnerable, must be included in this grouping.
 Without these CSO workers, issues like gender-based violence would not have been brought to light.

 Christabel expanded on this, mentioning a movement to expand technology and communication amongst the cross-border trade associations, so that trade can be facilitated once again.
 Looking at access to resources and funding, there has been an effort to update membership details so that when borders reopen, trade is not delayed.
 In addition, opportunities for activities to generate an income while cross border trade is still prohibited, have emerged, like the making of masks.